gsepdev/Testcases_QAportfolio/README.md

           -	Test Case 2.1: Verify the functionality of interactive elements such as buttons, forms, or any user input fields.
           - Test Case 2.2: Check the responsiveness of interactive elements across different devices.

-   3 Test Scenario 3.0 3.
-Responsiveness Testing:
+   2 Test Scenario 2.0:  Interactivity Testing</h>

-          -	 Test Case 3.1: Test the responsiveness of the portfolio on different screen sizes (desktop, tablet, mobile).
+          -	Test Case 2.1: Verify the functionality of interactive elements such as buttons, forms, or any user input fields.
-          -  Test Case 3.2: Verify that the content adjusts appropriately to different screen orientations.
+          - Test Case 2.2: Check the responsiveness of interactive elements across different devices.